eclipse-kuksa/kuksa.val.feeders/dbc2val/Readme.md

    canplayer vcan0=vcan0 -v -I candump.log -l i -g 1
    ```

-1. Start the kuksa val server or the databroker, for further infomation see UseCase kuksa or UseCase Databroker
+1. Start the kuksa val server or the databroker, for further infomation see [Using kuksa-val-server](#using-kuksa-val-server) or [Using kuksa-databroker](#using-kuksa-databroker).

 1. Run the dbcfeeder.py